what is anglican?

 However, the basic contours of Anglicanism can be summarized as such:

 In simplest terms, the Anglican church began as the church in England, with a history stretching back to the earliest days of Christianity.
-During the 16th century the church took on the theology of the Reformation, reclaiming the ancient truths of the Bible and salvation by grace through faith.
+During the 16th century the church took on the theology of the Reformation, reclaiming the ancient truths of the Bible and salvation by grace alone through faith alone.

 As England colonized the world, she took her church with her.
 Upon decolonization, the state church was no longer present, but the theology and the heritage of the church remained.
 This brought about the creation of the Anglican Communion, which now is represented in 164 countries, with a total of about 80 million members worldwide, organized into 34 largely autonomous Provinces.